-At any time prior to the second scheduled trading day immediately preceding , 2025, you may settle your purchase contracts early, and we will deliver shares of our common stock per purchase contract (subject to adjustment).
-In addition, if a "fundamental change" (as defined herein) occurs and you elect to settle your purchase contracts early in connection with such fundamental change, you will receive a number of shares of our common stock per purchase contract equal to the fundamental change early settlement rate, as described herein.
-We may elect to settle all, but not less than all, outstanding purchase contracts on or after , 2022 and prior to , 2025 at the "early mandatory settlement rate" (as defined herein).
+At any time prior to the second scheduled trading day immediately preceding , 2024, you may settle your purchase contracts early, and we will deliver shares of our common stock per purchase contract (subject to adjustment).
+In addition, if a "fundamental change" (as defined herein) occurs and you elect to settle your purchase contracts early in connection with such fundamental change, you will receive a number of shares of our common stock per purchase contract (subject to adjustment).
+In addition, if a "fundamental change" (as defined herein) occurs and you elect to settle your purchase contracts early in herein.
+We may elect to settle all, but not less than all, outstanding purchase contracts on or after , 2022 and prior , 2024 at the "early mandatory settlement rate" (as defined herein).
 Other than cash payments in lieu of fractional shares, holders of purchase contracts will not receive any cash distributions.